fenago/machine-learning/lab_guides/lab_9.md

 ## 10.4 Boosting - Joining some classifiers together in a smarter way to get a stronger classifier

-Boosting is very similar to bagging, except now we don’t select the weak learners at random, but we select them in a more intelligent way.
-The way we do this is by training each learner to focus on the weaknesses of the previous ones.
-In other words, each learner tries really hard to

-correctly classify the points in which the previous classifiers.
-How do we do this?
-We start by training the first learner.
-We now look at which data points did the learner classify correctly.
-We shrink them by weighting them by a number smaller than 1.
-Then we look at the data points that the learner didn’t classify correctly.
-We enlarge them by weighting them by a number larger than 1.
-Now we have a new weighted dataset, where the errors of the first learner are weighted more heavily than the rest of the points.
-We now fit a second learner on this new dataset.
-The second learner, naturally, will try to fit the errors of the previous learner better.
-After the second learner, we now reweight the data based on which points it classified correctly and incorrectly.
-We now build a third learner on this new weighted dataset.
-We continue in this fashion, until we end up with a set of learners, each focusing on the previous learners’ weaknesses.
-As a final step, we make the classifiers vote.
-The voting canbe weighted if we need to.
-The best way to learn boosting is to look at a very famous example of it:
-AdaBoost.

 AdaBoost (Adaptive Boosting), developed by Freund and Shapire in 1997, is a very powerful boosting algorithm that has produced great results.
 In AdaBoost, all the weak